 We live in a culture that tells us we deserve things.
 We deserve to go on vacation because we work hard.
 We deserve to eat dessert because we had a salad for lunch.
 We deserve to live in a really nice house and drive a really nice car because we put in a lot of hours at the office.
+We deserve a beautiful place to work.
+The working environment plays an important role in our mental health.
+It is really stressful to have a long day of work, and a nice place can give us a cozy and peaceful feeling.
+There is a company offering an office rental for a short time; visit this site at https://www.untethered.space/ for more info.
 This mindset is what gives us the idea that if we want something we should just go get it.
 This is also the mindset that allows rent-to-own and title loan places to thrive.
 This mindset is a load of crap.
 There, I said it.
 The mindset of I deserve is a total load of crap fed to us from thousands of different angles and promulgated (yeah, yeah, I know I just used a college word) by every TV commercial and radio ad you’ll find anywhere.
 So what’s the truth?
 What do we REALLY deserve?
 That’s the topic for another post.
 Today, however, I’m going to discuss the dangers of rent-to-own and share a story that has captured my heart for months now and motivated me to help people get (and stay) out of debt.

 There are thousands of them, located in virtually every city and town in our country – Rent-to-own stores.
 What’s in there?
 Just about anything you need to furnish a home – you can find dining room suites, bedroom suites, couches, chairs, TVs, computers, game consoles, desks, washers, dryers, refrigerators, etc. I could keep going, but I think you get the idea.
 If you’ve never been in one of these stores, it looks a lot like a regular furniture store.
 HOWEVER, there is one major difference.
 They don’t want you to buy anything.
 Instead, everything is priced for you to rent.
 Most prices are listed at how much it costs to have the item for a week.
 Now that you have a good picture of what these places look like, let’s get down to the business of figuring out why they are a BAD financial plan.
 Let me share a story.